With a steadfast mission, Berman & Simmons is poised for another century of success

 Best Lawyers, Chambers USA, and other publications consistently rank Berman & Simmons and our individual lawyers as the best in Maine for the representation of plaintiffs in personal injury and medical malpractice cases.
 We have obtained some of the largest medical malpractice and personal injury verdicts in Maine history, and two of our landmark cases have been recognized in The National Law Journal’s Top 100 U.S. Verdicts.

 Continuing our success into the future will not happen by accident.
 We must rely on the key ingredients we’ve refined to prosper in the midst of transition and a challenging environment, including the COVID-19 pandemic.

 Teamwork and Collaboration

 We have a collaborative approach to lawyering that started with a principle Jack Simmons preached for many years – everyone at Berman & Simmons benefits when any lawyer achieves a great result.
 Jack’s enthusiasm to celebrate the success of colleagues was infectious and resulted in a rare culture for a plaintiffs’ law firm.
 For many years, Berman & Simmons lawyers have transferred interesting and potentially valuable cases to others within the firm when they believed that was in the best interest of the client.
-This practice not only has served our clients well but has nurtured feelings of camaraderie and given us and a united purpose that binds us together.
+This practice not only has served our clients well but has nurtured feelings of camaraderie and given us a united purpose that binds us together.

 We recognize that we can’t achieve success without recruiting the right people, including lawyers, legal assistants, paralegals, and administrators.
 I am proud of the fact that many of them have stayed with us for decades and that they are all dedicated to always providing the best representation and service to our clients.